Three Day Split RPT Routine

 When there are safer alternatives that are equally effective (pushups, the close-grip bench press), I see no point in taking the risk with dips.
 I no longer do them myself, and I no longer recommend them to clients.

 Got any lifting videos/resources?

 Yes, recommendations are covered made in my article, The Core Principles of Effective Training.

 Why does this conflict with the advice of [coach X]?

 You will find conflicting advice all over the internet because there are many different ways to reach the same end with training.
 Every routine has its pros and cons, suitability depends on context.
 RPT and the routine above is just one way of doing things.
-The principles of effective training routines remain the same however.
-(See article, The Principle Of Progressive Overload.)
+It’s not suitable for all people, at all times.
+Though different coaches have their own preferences and reasoning, the principles of effective training routines remain the same.

 How do I know when I should use a full split routine like the one in the example above?

-Got it, now how to I put together a nutrition plan to go with this?
+Got it, now how do I put together a nutrition plan to go with this?

 That’s what I specialise in and do professionally, and you’ll find everything you need to do this on this site.
 This includes, How to Calculate Your Calories, Macros, Optimal Meal Timing, Calorie & Carb Cycling, Supplements (which I’m not a fan of), and How to Track your Progress.
 The Complete Guide To Setting Up Your Diet →